 An early adopter of ADM, aerospace firms have incorporated additive manufacturing with applications such as tooling, air ducts, brackets, heat exchangers, prototypes, fuel nozzles, swirlers, complex vanes, antennas, sensors, avionics, and continue to be a leader in investigating new applications.

-The adoption of Metal AM as a complimentary manufacturing process has given companies a competitive edge in quoting, design iterations, and being first to market with new and exciting products.
+The adoption of Metal AM as a complementary manufacturing process has given companies a competitive edge in quoting, design iterations, and being first to market with new and exciting products.

 Additive Manufacturing can benefit the defense industry by enabling the ability for rapid, delocalized, flexible manufacturing and in some cases serial production of parts that have been cost-prohibitive to produce in the past.
 Organic shapes with light weight materials and lattice inner structures can help reduce weight by less than half traditionally manufactured parts.